-5.2 An application for a warrant is made to the Secretary of State.
+- 5.2 An application for a warrant is made to the Secretary of State.
 Interception warrants, when issued, are addressed to the person who submitted the application.
-Prior to submission, each application shall be subject to an internal review involving scrutiny by more than one official, who will consider whether the application is for a purpose falling within section 5(3) of the Act and whether the interception proposed is both necessary and proportionate.
-This person may then serve a copy upon any person who may be able to provide assistance in giving effect to that warrant.
-Each application, a copy of which must be retained by the applicant, should contain the following information:
+This person may then serve a copy upon any person who may be able to provide assistance in giving effect to that warrant Each application, a copy of which must be retained by the applicant, should contain the following information: - Background to the operation in question. - Description of the communications to be intercepted, details of the communications service provider(s) and an assessment of the feasibility of the operation where this is relevant.6 - Description of the conduct to be authorised, which must be restricted to the interception of external communications, or to conduct necessary7 in order to intercept those external communications, where appropriate.